libssh2/libssh2/docs/libssh2_version.md

 # AVAILABILITY

-This function was added in libssh2 1.1, in previous versions there way no way to extract this info in runtime.
+This function was added in libssh2 1.1, in earlier versions there way no way to extract this info in runtime.